Swimming Pool and Spa Retailers

 • The industry is highly fragmented and dominated by independent operators and franchisees that operate within a limited geographical market.

-• The pool and spa industry's installation base in the US consists of 10.4 million residential pools, 7.3 million hot tubs, and about 309,000 public pools, according to the Pool and Hot Tub Alliance.
+• The pool and spa industry's installation base in the US consists of 5.5 million residential pools and 3.3 million above-the-ground pools, according to the Pool and Hot Tub Alliance.
+There are 7.3 million hot tubs, according to a study by Pool and Spa Marketing.

 • Leslie's Poolmart is the largest retailer of pool supplies and has over 1,000 stores in the US.
 Pinch a Penny is the largest franchised pool and spa care company over 280 stores located primarily in the Southeast.